Shylock-Hg/blog-hugo/content/post/2018/2018-02-17-nltk-access-web-and-local-text.md

 ## 6.Handling PDF,MSWord & other Binary Format

-  Use the third libaries or extract by hand.
+  Use the third library or extract by hand.

 ## 7.Handling User Input